Is chocolate an aphrodisiac?

 Cocoa contains many biologically active ingredients.
 Some scientists claim to have discovered over 300 naturally present chemicals in chocolate.
 These may affect the human brain and release neurotransmitters which can be responsible for your emotions and the way you feel.

-Chemicals released by eating chocolate
+Natural chemicals released by eating chocolate

 Three of the best known of these chemicals are; phenylethlyamine, serotonin and endorphins.